Skip to content

 9. Sustainability report published within last two years?

-The company published its latest sustainability report in 2022, covering the year 2021.
+The company published its latest sustainability report in 2024, covering the years 2022 and 2023.

 • N